TheBeachLab/myComputing/README.md

     ↳ ThinkPad Extra Buttons                    id=13   [slave  keyboard (3)]
 ```

-In my case it is the touchpad id is 14
+In my case it is the touchpad id is 14.
+But this number is not persistent across sessions, so it is better to use the name.
+Now list the properties:

 ```
-[unix ~]$ xinput list-props 14
+[unix ~]$ xinput list-props 'TM3289-002'
 Device 'Synaptics TM3289-002':
         Device Enabled (169):   1
         Coordinate Transformation Matrix (171): 1.000000, 0.000000, 0.000000, 0.000000, 1.000000, 0.000000, 0.000000, 0.000000, 1.000000